forestgrape/coronavirus/index.md

 A main complication of a severe Covid-19 and possible death cause is an acute respiratory distress syndrome (ARDS) see e.g. findings from [Song and colleagues](#song).

 #### Hypothesis
-The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed mucociliary clearance of viruses.
+The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed mucus clearance of viruses.
 This yields a high number of viruses distributed across the entire lungs.

 In the following evidence is shown for the reverse [cascade](#cascade-of-influences):
 * ARDS is caused by widespread virus distribution [how: work in progress]
-* widespread virus distribution is caused by  a decreased mucociliary clearance and increased distribution from locations of infected cells-
+* widespread virus distribution is caused by  a decreased muco-ciliary clearance and increased distribution from locations of infected cells-
 * decreased mucus clearance is caused by dry air, hypertension, diabetes

 ### Reverse Cascade